Up to 30% off Shampure haircare

 2. Try baby powder

-If you’re out of dry shampoo, baby powder is an excellent alternative.
-Sprinkle a little in strategic sections of your hair, then follow on as you would with dry shampoo.
-Baby powder is a little harder to brush or massage out, so if you have dark hair, try not to use too much.
+If you're out of dry shampoo, baby powder is an excellent alternative.
+Sprinkle a little in strategic sections of your hair then follow on as you would with dry shampoo.
+Baby powder is a little harder to brush or massage out, though.
+Try not to use too much if you have dark hair.

 Shop it from: